Skip to main content

 Suitability for brow lift surgery depends on factors such as overall health, anatomy, and individual circumstances.
 During a consultation, Dr Sophie Ricketts will assess these factors, outline potential risks and alternatives, and discuss whether this procedure may be appropriate for you.

-What results can I expect from a brow lift?
+What results can I expect from a brow lift surgery?